microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 ### Output.Format

 Configures the format that results will be presented in.
+This option only applies to output generated from `Invoke-PSRule`.

 The following format options are available:

 - None - Output is presented as an object using PowerShell defaults.
-This is the default configuration.
+This is the default.
 - Yaml - Output is serialized as YAML.
 - Json - Output is serialized as JSON.
 - NUnit3 - Output is serialized as NUnit3 (XML).